 Easy Rabokki (Tteokbokki with Ramen)

-- 3 cups water, anchovy stock, or dashi see notes below
+- 3 cups anchovy stock dashi, unsalted chicken stock, or water (see notes below)

 - 1 package instant ramen